Summer Themed Resource Round-Up with a FREEBIE

-Some teachers don’t ever get to use summer resources because their school year ends mid-May.
+Some teachers don’t ever get to use summer learning activities because their school year ends mid-May.
 Other teachers teach until mid-June.
 If you’re one of those teachers who teaches in June, this blog post is for you!
 Here’s a summer-themed resource round-up with freebies collection to help inspire some teaching ideas and activities in your classroom.

 ELA Resources You May Like